Why Humanity’s Grand Legacy May Be All The Chicken Bones We Left Behind On Earth

 Published December 14, 2018

-Updated July 31, 2025
+Updated August 30, 2025

 Human Legacy Chicken Bones

-The Anthropocene And The Effects Of Humankind On Earth
+The “Anthropocene” And The Effects Of Humankind On Earth

 The Anthropocene

-Wikimedia CommonsLights from Earth’s cities as seen from orbit.
+Wikimedia CommonsLights from Earth’s cities at night.

 Anthropocene Chart

-People Are Eating More And More Chicken Each Year
+People Are Eating More Chicken Each Year

 Industrial Chicken Coop